-How To Completely Turn Off Mouse Acceleration In Windows
+How to Completely Disable Mouse Acceleration In Windows

 This tutorial was written by Tom's Hardware Community member Krazeee.
 You can find a list of all their tutorials here.

-In this tutorial we will be turning off pointer precision in Windows.
+In this tutorial we will explain how to disable mouse acceleration in Windows 10 by turning off pointer precision.
 Mouse acceleration can hinder the ability to play games where you need precise aim (for example, First Person Shooters).
 Pointer precision, hidden in the control panel, causes your mouse to move not only based on movement, but on speed.
 Changing this option will make your mouse more accurate.

 Step 1